-EnvironMentors is a national college access program with a mission to mentor and motivate high school students who are underrepresented in the sciences as they plan and conduct environmental research and acquire skills that will allow them to build careers and become more active stewards of their communities and the environment.
-EnvironMentors matches students with environmental and science professionals, faculty, and college students in one-to-one mentoring relationships.
-Working together, students and their mentors develop rigorous environmental science projects including a research paper and scientific poster to build critical thinking, experimental and communication skills.
-Students explore higher education opportunities through college preparedness and career development workshops, faculty-student networking, and campus visits.
+EnvironMentors is a national college access program with a mission to mentor and motivate high school students from communities underrepresented in the sciences as they plan and conduct environmental research and acquire skills that will allow them to build careers and become more active stewards of their communities and the environment.
+EnvironMentors chapters are located around the country and are hosted through partnerships with universities and educational based nonprofit organizations.
 Since 1992, the program has paired over 2,000 high school students with mentors through its network of chapters throughout the country.

 Alabama State University

 - Future City Inc.